rsheldiii/rp2040-business-card/README.md

 [![(image of code with the word "BORING" stamped on it that links to git diff)](images/boring_code.png)](https://github.com/kilograham/rp2040-doom/compare/rp2040...rsheldiii:rp2040-doom-LCD:rp2040)

-So now we've got our prototype working, Doom is playing on a raspberry pi pico hooked up to an Adafruit amplifier board (more on that later) and an OLED breakout.
+So now we've got our prototype working, Doom is playing on a Raspberry Pi Pico hooked up to an Adafruit amplifier board (more on that later) and an OLED breakout.
 I could have made a carrier board for all these devices, slapped my name and email on it and called it a day; that's definitely a business card, and it would definitely run Doom.
 But we'd be wasting a lot of the potential of the pico with it's 26 I/O pins, it'd be impossible to make small enough to fit in a keycap, and also that's pretty underwhelming.

 So, If we wanted to make our own, custom board, what would it need to "run" Doom? like, what components from the ones we've already assembled are necessary for that purpose?